The Layoff Lady

 The Necessity of Experiencing Your Emotions

 Because of all of the uncertainty and rejection, this whole process can be a lot to bear.
 It’s hard to keep going when there are obstacles at every turn.
-Sometimes, even well-intentioned people trying to be supportive ask just the wrong question and make you feel even worse.
+Sometimes, even well-intentioned people who are genuinely trying to be supportive ask just the wrong question and make you feel even worse.

 Coping Strategies

-Here are a few ideas for strategies to help you work through the unpleasant emotions that will pop up during your career transition.
+Here are a few ideas to help you work through the unpleasant emotions that will pop up during your quest for a new role.

 Acknowledge Each Emotion

 Befriend your feelings.
 Don’t pretend that you don’t feel how you do.
 Name them, acknowledge them, and then move on.
 Pretending those unpleasant feelings don’t exist will not make them disappear.
 Instead, it may silence them for a bit, but they will pop up later, usually at the worst possible time.
-Acknowledging each one will help them run their course–and also help you to increase your ability to manage those feelings.
+Acknowledging each one will help them run their course–and also help you to increase your ability to manage the ups and downs of this process.

 Wallow a Little